SPIN-D Flexible Funding Scheme

 - Proof of Principle Research Project funding for carrying out a small pilot project, with funding up to £24,000 (at 80% fEC)

-We also have a dedicated fund for enabling access to the PROTECT data source or other data sources to support dementia related data science research.
+We also have a dedicated fund for enabling access to the PROTECT data source and other data sources to support dementia related data science research.

 The Flexible Funding is awarded on a Full Economic Cost (fEC) basis, as per ESRC rules, and so the above figures are indicative of the total value of the project that would be provided by SPIN-D, with the recipient research organisation contributing 20%.